dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 ## Hand Controller

 In the spirit of the Cave era, I'd like to retain an all-analog hand paddle, even if it is talking to the digital OnStep board.
+The OnStep "Smart Hand Controller" (SHC) is more capable but requires a processor and a display screen.
+My paddle design will only let you move the telescope around, but you can do it at the eyepiece without having to worry about light from a display.

-The OnStep site has a "Smart Hand Controller" that utilizes an ESP32 processor with a 3D printed custom case and talks to OnStep via wifi.
+The OnStep site gives plans and the schematic for the Smart Hand Controller.
+It utilizes an ESP32 processor with a 3D printed custom case and talks to OnStep via Wifi.
 It can perform almost all OnStep operations without requiring the Android app or a computer.
 But it's not very Cave-like.

 See https://onstep.groups.io/g/main/wiki/7152